Prtm2110/AntonPDF-1B/README.md

 ```

 **What this does:**
-- 📖 Reads all `challenge1b_input.json` files from each Collection folder
+- Reads all `challenge1b_input.json` files from each Collection folder
-- 🔍 Processes all PDFs in each collection's PDFs directory
+- Processes all PDFs in each collection's PDFs directory with high speed
-- 📊 Extracts document outlines, titles, and hierarchical structure
+- Extracts document outlines, titles, and hierarchical structure efficiently
-- 💾 Saves results to `challenge_outputs_json/` with descriptive filenames
+- Saves results to `challenge_outputs_json/` with descriptive filenames
-- ⚡ Provides progress feedback and error handling
+- Provides progress feedback and error handling

 ### Process a Single Collection